 Accessories and equipment

-The scooter itself is feature-complete, and comes ready for your child to use it.
+The scooter itself is pretty-much feature-complete, as long as we’re talking about the essential features, and comes ready for your child to use it.

 You will probably want to consider getting some additional safety gear for your child though, like a safe scooter helmet for kids, and the protective elbow and knee pads.
 While your child will probably not ride the scooter at night, you should get some additional lights for the Razor E100 if that’s the case, as it doesn’t come with any lights.